 I hadn’t heard this one until last year, so it’s a relatively recent addition to my collection.
 I take it to mean that when you are looking for inspiration, just go and do something interesting and new, and the pictures will follow.
 I am always looking for new things to try in the kitchen, or new places to go, or new activities to try.
 Sometimes that leads to taking pictures!
 Do something you enjoy that is not photography-related, and before you know it you’ll be reaching for the camera.

-“Photographs open doors into the past but they also allow a look into the future.”
+order metronidazole over the counter “Photographs open doors into the past but they also allow a look into the future.”

 – Sally Mann

 Anyone who takes a lot of pictures of children will have a view on Sally Mann.
 I happen to be a fan.
 But this quote in particular resonates with me.
 You know how sometimes you take pictures of kids and you get a glimpse of what they will look like when they grow up?
 I love it when that happens.
 This one of Ella, taken a few years ago, gave us a glimpse of the intense young woman she has since become.